enepomnyaschih/jwidget/doc/jwidget/DomUtils.md

 * assigns `insertEl.id` to `removeEl.id` if one is defined;
 * adds all CSS class names of `removeEl` to `insertEl`.

-This is how [jWidget/Component]'s root element is enhanced when inserted to another Component as a child.
+This is how root element of [jWidget/Component] is enhanced when inserted to another Component as a child.